 Technological innovation speeds up breeding

 Breeding is a continuous search for the ideal variety.
 With the assistance of new technologies we can accelerate the process.
-Digital phenotyping is an example of th
+Digital phenotyping is an example.

 Shorten the development time